-The lower layer may provide facilities for exchanging information between the peer and the authenticator about support for ERP, for the authenticator to send the domain name information and channel binding information to the peer
+The lower layer may provide facilities for exchanging information between the peer and the authenticator about support for ERP, for the authenticator to send the domain name information and channel binding information to the peer.

 Note that to support ERP, lower-layer specifications may need to be revised.
-Specifically, the IEEE802.1x specification must be revised to allow carrying EAP messages of the new codes defined in this document in order to support ERP.
-Similarly, RFC 4306 must be updated to include EAP code values higher than 4 in order to use ERP with Internet Key Exchange Protocol version 2 (IKEv2).
+Specifically, RFC 5996 must be updated to include EAP code values higher than 4 in order to use ERP with Internet Key Exchange Protocol version 2 (IKEv2).
 IKEv2 may also be updated to support peer-initiated ERP for optimized operation.
 Other lower layers may need similar revisions.

 Our analysis indicates that some EAP implementations are not RFC 3748 compliant in that instead of silently dropping EAP packets with code values higher than 4, they may consider it an error.
 To accommodate such non-compliant EAP implementations, additional guidance has been provided below.
 Furthermore, it may not be easy to upgrade all the peers in some cases.
-In such cases, authenticators may be configured to not send EAP-Initiate/Re-auth-Start; peers may learn whether an authenticator supports ERP via configuration, from advertisements at the lower layer.
+In such cases, authenticators may be configured to not send EAP-Initiate/Re-auth-Start messages; peers may learn whether an authenticator supports ERP via configuration or from advertisements at the lower layer.

-In order to accommodate implementations that are not compliant to RFC 3748, such lower layers SHOULD ensure that both parties support ERP; this is trivial for an instance when using a lower layer that is known to always support ERP.
-For lower layers where ERP support is not guaranteed, ERP support may be indicated through signaling (e.g., piggy-backed on a beacon) or through negotiation.
-Alternatively, clients may recognize environments where ERP is available based on pre-configuration.
+In order to accommodate implementations that are not compliant to RFC 3748, such lower layers SHOULD ensure that both parties support ERP; this is trivial, for instance, when using a lower layer that is known to always support ERP.
+For lower layers where ERP support is not guaranteed, ERP support may be indicated through signaling (e.g., piggybacked on a beacon) or through negotiation.
+Alternatively, clients may recognize environments where ERP is available based on preconfiguration.
 Other similar mechanisms may also be used.
 When ERP support cannot be verified, lower layers may mandate falling back to full EAP authentication to accommodate EAP implementations that are not compliant to RFC 3748.

-7. Transport of ERP Messages
+7. AAA Transport of ERP Messages

-AAA Transport of ERP messages is specified in [11] and [12].
+AAA transport of ERP messages is specified by Hoeper, et al. [RFC5749] and Bournelle, et al. [DIAMETER-ERP].